DeepakSRawat/dynamic-form-from-json/README.md

-<h1 align="center">form-from-json</h1>
+<h1 align="center">dynamic-form-from-json</h1>
 <p align="center">
   <strong>Create Forms Fast and Easy</strong><br>
   for React Native Expo app
 </p>

-form-from-json is a React Native library built on top of react-hook-form.
+dynamic-form-from-json is a React Native library built on top of react-hook-form.

 It’s designed to make creating forms quick and simple.
 You just need to create an array of objects to define input fields type, with optional settings like “required”, "placeholeder" and "Validation".